2adapt/template-general/README.md

 #### `tsconfig.json`:

-Upgrade for a ts-only experience, with erasable syntax only.
+Upgrade for a modern ts-only experience

 ```json
 {